frnsys/factory/README.md

-# factory
+# Factory

-Script to train various NLP models for use in other projects
+Build various NLP models in a parallel manner

-I often have to train NLP models for various projects in a redundant way - `factory` keeps that training in one place so I don't have to repeat myself

-## Setup

-    $ pip install -r requirements.txt

 ## Usage

+For more efficient memory-usage in parallel processing, run the bigram phrase model as a separate process:

+    $ python service.py phrases

+The factory will automatically connect to this process if it is needed and available.
+Otherwise, it falls back to loading the phrases model directly.

+Then run the command you want, for example:

-    $ python train.py <model> <comma-separated input files or glob wildcard pattern>
+    $ python train.py train_idf "data/*.txt" data/idf.json method=word

-For example:
+You can see all available commands by running:

-    $ python train.py doc2vec file1.txt,file2.txt,file3.txt
+    $ python train.py

+The structure of the commands are generally:

-    $ python train.py doc2vec corpus/*.txt
+    $ python train.py <command> <path to input> <path to ouput> <kwargs>